 6. Meal prep and batch cook meals

-If you make time to meal prep it’s far easier to stick to your nutrition plan and help you reach your health and fitness goals.
+If you make time to meal prep it can also help you reach your health and fitness goals by incorporating more whole foods into your diet.

 7. Don’t restrict the foods you eat